 Being sustainable isn’t just what’s best for the planet, it’s what consumers want.
-The COVID-19 pandemic amplified this push for environmentally-friendly brands and products.
+The COVID-19 pandemic amplified this push for eco-friendly brands and products.
 With a virus keeping millions of people indoors, online stores all over the world profited from increased online shopping.
 Even before the pandemic, e-commerce was already prospering, with sales increasing by 4% from 2018 to 2019.

 The current state of e-commerce is not ideal for our planet - an average e-commerce sale in the United States produces about 1.4kg of greenhouse gas emissions, which is the equivalent of charging 170 smartphones.
-Consumers aren’t unaware of this, either - in a time where social media is the new normal, it’s very easy for them to find out and share with others the companies that are doing good things for the planet (and subsequently, those that are not).
+Consumers aren’t unaware of this, either - in a time where social media is the new normal, it’s very easy for them to find out and share with others the companies with initiatives that are doing good things for the planet (and subsequently, those that are not).

 Consumers want sustainable brands

 With many brands hesitant to change their habits and business models to be more sustainable, customers have quickly moved on and changed the brands they’ll support because of how much they care for the environment.
 Nearly 60% of consumers are willing to change their shopping habits to reduce their environmental impact.
 And in general, nearly 80% indicate sustainability is important to them.